 We are vegan and only cook and serve vegan food (except for local honey and eggs from our own chickens).
 We have been vegan for a while and have gotten pretty good at creating tasty meals.
-We have a medium-sized dog, 3 cats, and 17 chickens.
+We have a medium-sized dog, 5 cats, 2 goats, 2 running ducks, 2 turkeys, and 30 chickens.
 We feel that kindness, compassion, and respect for all living things should be embraced by everyone and expect visitors to strive to uphold these values while staying with us.
 This is a beautiful place, and we hope all visitors will help us maintain and improve on its beauty (i.e. pick up any trash one finds, even if you did not put it there, and do not destroy trees or other plants for fun).

-We have numerous projects on which we can use help, from clearing trails, to setting up additional gardens and other small construction projects.
+We have numerous projects on which we can use help, from clearing new trails, to setting up additional gardens and other small construction projects.
 A second or third set of hands helps us immensely in completing projects, and if you have carpentry, electrical, or plumbing experience, that can help too.
 Most tasks will be alongside one of us, so we can always teach you how to do things if necessary.
 It helps if you have some basic knowledge in some of these areas, but being able to hold a piece of plywood on a ceiling can be just as valuable, depending on the project.
-Monetary compensation for your work is possible, depending on your skill level and efforts.

 2. We are all wanting to learn to play music.
-If you can teach bass, fiddle, mandolin, ukulele, and/or drums, come show us the ropes!
+If you can teach bass, violin, mandolin, ukulele, and/or drums, come show us the ropes!

 3. Trails and campsites have been cut on the side of the creek we currently live on.
 We bought the property on the other side of the creek recently and need to cut trails and clear recreation spaces over there.
 Trailbuilding primarily involves cutting or digging out underbrush and small trees.

-4. Some of our buildings (Who house, outdoor bathroom) need to be finished, even though they are currently functional.
+4. Some of our buildings (outdoor bathroom) need to be finished, even though they are currently functional.
 This includes installing interior paneling walls and insulation and possibly some painting.

-5. If an artist came to stay, there are many possibilities for painting murals.
+5. If an artist came to stay, there are many possibilities for painting murals and other creative endeavors.

 The above list is not exhaustive, but it gives an idea of some of the work we will be doing out here in the coming months.

 Visitors can choose to tent camp by the creek or on the edge of the land next to an apple orchard with a panoramic view of the mountains.
 There is also a small travel trailer available with a bed, dresser, and small refrigerator (we built it ourselves, inspired by Whoville houses) next to our cabins.
 We also have a 30 amp hookup for vanlifers and RVers.
-We have a small, climate controlled schoolroom that will be available in bad weather as well.
-There is a shower, laundry and bathhouse attached to one of the cabins that is available for guests.
+We have a small, climate controlled common-space music room that will be available in bad weather as well.
+There is a shower, laundry and bathhouse attached to one of the cabins that is available for guests, which is not climate controlled.
 We cook most meals and are happy to include you in all facets of meal preparations and consumption.
 We can provide all your meals during your stay.

-We regularly go hiking, kayaking, and attend cultural events in surrounding areas.
+We regularly go hiking and attend cultural events in surrounding areas.
 There is a lot to see and do nearby, and we can give advice and/or bring you along on our own trips.
-You should have your own vehicle, however, so that you can come and go as you please.
-Mountain biking is also big around here, but we know very little about that (and are happy to learn).
+It is ideal if you have your own vehicle, so that you can come and go as you please.
+We are particularly fond of taking folks out to a nearby brewery right on the Broad River.
+Beer and beauty!